jake-dame/reductor/report/report.md

 which creates a quarter note at middle C.

-Furthermore, any "setters" in the `Note` class return a new instance using the copy-construction capabilities of `NoteBuilder` (i.e. it will set all the defaults to match the passed Note object):
+You can also pass a `Note` instance to a `NoteBuilder` (which is what `Note#builder` returns) and it will set the defaults of that `NoteBuilder` instance, making it essentially a copy constructor.
+So, the setters in `Note` changed to leverage this and preserve immutability:

 ```java
 Note setPitch(int pitch) {
 	return builder(this)